faulkj/location.querystring/README.md

 # location.querystring
-An extension of JavaScript's location object that simplifies access to the URL query string
+An extension of JavaScript's location object that simplifies access to the current URL's query string